xaviweise/aaat/_sources/markdown/stochastic_calculus.md

 **Applications**

-As mentioned, one of the main applications of these models in financial modeling is simulating price series with jumps that might happen due to unexpected news or other disruptions in markets like sudden drops of liquidity.
+We have already mentioned the application of these models to simulating price series with jumps that might happen due to unexpected news or other disruptions in markets like sudden drops of liquidity.
 These models can be used to improve pricing and risk management of derivatives, or optimal market-making models.
 We discussed above that another typical application is modeling the jump to default of a corporation or government.
 Jump diffusion models are then used to model the impact in traded instruments influenced by credit risk, like bonds issued by those entities or credit default swaps linked to them.

 For more theory or applications of jump diffusion processes, a good reference is that or Cont & Tankov {cite:p}`cont2004financial`.